 - Locations in Japan

 Tochigi prefecture is to the north of Tokyo and Saitama and is a good balance between rural, urban, and accessible to Tokyo.
-A favorite for nature and famous historical and world heritage sites, there is something for everyone there.
+A favorite for nature and famous historical and world heritage sites, there are lots of things to do in Tochigi for everyone.

 Tochigi is a landlocked prefecture, north of Saitama and south of Fukushima, bordered by Gunma and Ibaraki.
 It has a population of about two million residents.
 It is ranked twentieth in size among all prefectures in Japan.
 Its location is about 100km (60mi) to the north of Tokyo.
-21% of the prefecture is designated as national and prefectural parks.
+21% of the prefecture is designated as national and prefectural parks, making it ideal for a Tochigi sightseeing trip.

 Tochigi is in the northern Kanto or southern Tohoku region, depending on the perspective of the person.
 For most people living in Tokyo, it’s considered to be northern Kanto, while people living in the Tohoku region might consider it southern Tohoku due to it bordering Fukushima.